toni89/virtual-sftp/README.md

 # virtual-sftp

-Copy files & folders from different locations and send them over sftp/ssh to a new location inside an basedir.
+Synchronize files and folders from different locations and send them over sftp/ssh to a new location inside an basedir.

 ## Example